ashleyw904/spring-backend-travel-agency/README.md

 ## Overview
 This is a Java Spring Boot back-end application for a travel agency checkout system.
-It demonstrates object-oriented design, MySQL integration, REST API development, and service implementation for an Angular front-end.
+It demonstrates object-oriented design, MySQL integration, REST API development, and service implementation for an existing Angular front-end.

 ## Features
 - REST API for processing customer orders